 Silas Wright's Desk

-The St Lawrence County Historical Association at the Silas Wright House is open Tuesday through Saturday noon to 4 pm, Friday noon to 8 pm.
+The St Lawrence County Historical Association at the Silas Wright House is open Tuesday through Saturday 10 am to 4 pm and Friday 10 am to 6 pm.
 Admission to the museum is free; admission to the archives is free for members and children, $2.50 for college students, and $5 for the general public.The St Lawrence County Historical Association is located at 3 East Main Street, Canton.
 Parking is available in the back of the SLCHA, next to the museum's main entrance.

 The St Lawrence County Historical Association is a membership organization open to anyone interested in St Lawrence County history.
 For more information, or to become a member, call the SLCHA at 315-386-8133 or e-mail.
 Exhibits and programs are made possible in part with public funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.